-Our own Pittsburgh Fringe is about to have a birthday!
-We will be presenting our 5th festival in April of 2018.
+Our own Pittsburgh Fringe just had a birthday!
+We presented our 5th festival in April of 2018.
 Since our first year we have been presenting 50-80 performances of 20-30 different shows each year during our 3 day festival (we'll be adding a 4th day in 2019!).
 And we consider ourselves small.
 We attract performs from all over the US and world, and even tourists to see the shows.
 We are members of USAFF - The US Association of Fringe Festivals and members of World Fringe.
 We regularly meet with directors from these festivals around the globe to make sure our Pittsburgh Fringe grows and improves, allowing locals the chance to experience this world wide movement in their own backyard.
 We also host workshops and offer assistance to local shows wanting to tour to other fringe's around the US and the world.
 In addition, our festival is a great networking opportunity for local artists who want to expand beyond the local market and take their show on the road, as about half our shows come from all of the US and world, and many of these artists are willing to share their experiences with our local artists.

 OUR MISSION The mission of the Pittsburgh Fringe Festival is to support adventurous and exploratory performing artists by showcasing their artistic expression in an inclusive environment to equally adventurous audiences.